July 22, 2020

-Researchers specifically studied classes taught by PLI to investigate GPAs, efficacy, and COVID-19 readiness of students learning online in comparison to those in a traditional, physical classroom setting.
+Researchers specifically studied classes taught all over the U.S. by PLI to investigate GPAs, efficacy, and COVID-19 readiness of students learning online in comparison to those in a traditional, physical classroom setting.
 PLI partners with schools to provide their classrooms with certified teachers through live video for a wide range of subjects.

 Beyond their grades, PLI classes prepare students for college by exposing them early on to the technology and skills necessary for learning online.
 Plus, they have a teacher with experience and training in this virtual environment they meet with face-to-face online to guide them through this learning process.